Graffiti and television shows like Happy Days began to portray the 1950s as a carefree era before the assassination of John

 behavior, this came from the fake family name Juke.
 The shellac 78 rpm record dominated jukeboxes until the Seeburg Corporation

 introduced an all 45 rpm vinyl record jukebox in 1950.

-The hula hoop
+The hula hoop is a toy

-added in the early 18th century as sailors who visited Hawaii noticed the similarity between hula dancing and tripping hoops.
+early 18th century as sailors who visited Hawaii noticed the similarity between hula dancing and tripping hoops.

 From 1954, for generations

 bit as evocative as Dan Dare, Meccano and grey flannel shorts.